ncatlin/lockwatcher/README.md

 seizure and acquisition at borders or on arrest, plus their critical reliance on a tiny stable of acquisition tools makes them the most deserving hosts of this kind of tool.
 Storage wiping would even be handy, but I don't know if it can be done without jailbreaking at the very least.

+* The headings on this readme look ridiculously huge.
+Shrink em'.